-The Compliance Monitoring and Enforcement Task Force within the Hazardous Waste Subcommittee of the Association of State and Territorial Solid Waste Management Officials (ASTSWMO) appreciates the opportunity to provide comments on the proposed rule, Hazardous Waste Generator Improvements, published in the Federal Register on September 25, 2015 (80 FR 57917).
-These comments have not been reviewed or adopted by the ASTSWMO Board of Directors.
-In addition, individual State or Territorial hazardous waste programs may also provide comments based on their own State perspectives and experiences.
+The Compliance Monitoring and Enforcement (CME) Task Force within the Hazardous Waste Subcommittee of the Association of State and Territorial Solid Waste Management Officials (ASTSWMO) appreciates the opportunity to comment on the draft memorandum, “Applicability of Resource Conservation and Recovery Act (RCRA) Organic Air Emission Standards to Equipment and/or Closure Devices, Subpart BB versus Subpart CC”, from the Director of the Office of Resource Conservation and Recovery (ORCR) within the U.S. Environmental Protection Agency (EPA).
+The Task Force received the draft memorandum that was circulated via e-mail on August 4, 2021, for a 60-day public comment period.
+These Task Force comments have not been reviewed or adopted by the ASTSWMO Board of Directors.
+In addition to these comments, individual State or Territorial hazardous waste programs may provide input directly to EPA based on their own perspectives and experiences.